Ronaldiiinho/OpenBLEButton/README.md

 Open to contributions!

 ## Generic BLE Interface
 Battery, one button, one led and a radio.
+Based on experiments from https://www.iot-experiments.com/nrf51822-and-ble400/

 ## BLE WiFi
 Micro USB for power, two leds for feedback and MQTT or similar for communication to cloud service.